javarcho/web-sprint-challenge-advanced-web-applications/README.md

 1. Explain what a token is used for.

+tokens are strings used for authentication and are usually assigned when making login posts or requests with apis

 2. What steps can you take in your web apps to keep your data secure?

+using routes and authentication tokens, it makes sure that users are accessing the correct areas of the application

 3. Describe how web servers work.

+they are containers for code in a website

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+create/POST
+delete/DELETE
+read/GET
+update/PUT